dijonsauce/CIMilestoneProject01/README.md

         1. The user would already be comfortable with the website layout and can easily click the banner message.

-    2. As a Frequent User, I want to check to see if there are any new posts and events.
+    2. As a Frequent User, I want to check to see if there are any new posts and events regarding the restaurant.

     3. As a Frequent User, I want to follow the brand on social media so that I am notified of any major updates and/or changes to the website or organisation.
         1. At the bottom of every page there is a footer which contains the social media links.

+    4. As a Freuent User, I want to bbe able to enjkoy the reference to Gaming & Pop Culture references on the website.

 ### Testing